Why Proofreaders Are Still Needed in 2025

 Part of a proofreader’s job is to ensure these cross-references are correct.

-For example, if a document reads, “See figure 3,” does it refer to the correct figure?
-Or maybe the author meant for the reader to look at figure 4, which contains the relevant information.
+For example, if a document reads, “See Figure 3,” does it refer to the correct figure?
+Or maybe the author meant for the reader to look at Figure 4, which contains the relevant information.

 A Potential Blunder with Bibliographies